photoview/photoview.github.io/src/en/docs/introduction/introduction.md

 - **Sharing**.
 Albums, as well as individual media, can easily be shared with a public link, the link can optionally be password protected.
 - **RAW support**.
 [Darktable](https://www.darktable.org/) is used to automatically convert RAW files from a large range of [supported cameras](https://www.darktable.org/resources/camera-support/).
 - **EXIF parsing**.
 All media is scanned for EXIF data and shown next to the media when selected.
 - **Duplication detection**.
-If a RAW and JPEG image pair is found next to each other, only one image show up and the scanner will use the JPEG image, instead of generating a new in the cache.
+If a RAW and JPEG image pair is found next to each other, only one image shows up and the scanner will use the JPEG image, instead of generating a new in the cache.
 - **Video support**.
 Many common video formats are supported.
 Videos will automatically be optimized for web.
 - **Timeline**.
 Media will be shown on a timeline that sorts media by the day they were created and groups them by day.
 - **World map**.
 Photos with embedded GPS coordinates are presented on a world map.